phisn/algebraic-server-reconciliation/docs/main.typ

 The networking model of Valve's Source Engine, which powers titles like Half-Life 2 and Counter-Strike: Source, serves as a well-documented and highly influential example of the authoritative client-server architecture.
 Its documentation, made widely available to the modding and development community, has codified many of the foundational techniques discussed in this chapter.
 The engine simulates the game in discrete "ticks" on an authoritative server.
 Clients run prediction for the local player's movement to mask latency, and the server performs lag compensation to ensure fairness in hit registration by rewinding player history.
 The client also performs interpolation between received server snapshots to produce smooth motion for remote entities, deliberately rendering the world slightly in the past to ensure it always has valid states to interpolate between.
 The extensive set of user-configurable variables (cl_interp, cl_cmdrate, rate) allows for fine-tuning of the trade-offs between responsiveness and smoothness, exposing the underlying mechanics to the end-user.
 The Source Engine's networking model represents a robust, battle-tested blueprint for state synchronization in fast-paced first-person shooters.

+#figure(
+  image("images/source-lag-compensation.png", width: 90%),
+  caption: [
+    A visual example of server-side lag compensation in the Source Engine.
+The red hitboxes represent a player's current (client-view) position, while the blue hitboxes show the rewound historical position that the server used for hit detection.
+This "favor the shooter" approach ensures that shots register based on what the attacker saw.
+  ],
+)

 === Overwatch: Determinism in a High-Paced Shooter

 Blizzard Entertainment's Overwatch presents a more modern and novel architecture, as detailed in a GDC 2017 presentation by Timothy Ford.
 While it operates on an authoritative client-server model, it uniquely "leverages determinism to achieve responsiveness and precision".
 This represents a hybrid approach that synthesizes principles from both the state-sync and input-sync paradigms.
 The server runs the simulation at a fixed tick rate (typically 60Hz for competitive play) and is the final authority on game state.
 However, the simulation logic itself is deterministic.
 The client is able to run the exact same simulation code as the server.